Ensemble optimal control for managing drug resistance in cancer therapies: Ensemble optimal control formulation: theoretical framework

 and that

-for every $\tau\in[0,T]$, for every $u\in \U$ and for every $v\in L^2([0,T],\R)$.
+for every ${t}\in[0,T]$, for every ${D}\in \U$ and for every $v\in L^2([0,T],\R)$.

 \begin{proposition} Let $\J\colon \U\to \R$ be defined as in \cref{eq:def_ens_funct}, and let us consider $\eta>0$.
-Then, for every $u\in \U$ we have that
+Then, for every ${D}\in \U$ we have that

-\end{proposition} \begin{proof} To ease the notations, let us define $v_1 \coloneqq u - \eta \nabla_u \J$ and $v_2 \coloneqq u + \eta \Pi_{T(u,\U)} [-\nabla_u \J]$.
-From \cref{eq:proj_convex,eq:proj_cone}, we notice that $-\nabla_u \J$ can differ from $\Pi_{T(u,\U)} [-\nabla_u \J]$ only on those points $\tau\in[0,T]$ such that either $u(\tau)=0$ or $u(\tau)=1$. \\ Let us assume that for some $\tau\in[0,T]$ we have $u(\tau)=0$.
-On the one hand, if $-\nabla_u \J(\tau)>0$, then $-\nabla_u \J(\tau) = \Pi_{T(u,\U)} [-\nabla_u \J]$, yielding $v_1(\tau)=v_2(\tau)$ and $\Pi_\U[v_1](\tau)= \Pi_\U[v_2](\tau)$.
-On the other hand, if $-\nabla_u \J(\tau)<0$, then $\Pi_{T(u,\U)} [-\nabla_u \J]=0$, so that $v_2(\tau)=0$, while $v_1(\tau)<0$.
-However, using \cref{eq:proj_convex}, we deduce that $\Pi_\U[v_1](\tau)= 0 = \Pi_\U[v_2](\tau)$. \\ The argument for $\tau$ such that $u(\tau)=1$ is analogous. \end{proof}
+\end{proposition} \begin{proof} To ease the notations, let us define $v_1 \coloneqq {D} - \eta \nabla_{D} \J$ and $v_2 \coloneqq {D} + \eta \Pi_{T({D},\U)} [-\nabla_{D} \J]$.
+From \cref{eq:proj_convex,eq:proj_cone}, we notice that $-\nabla_{D} \J$ can differ from $\Pi_{T({D},\U)} [-\nabla_{D} \J]$ only on those points ${t}\in[0,T]$ such that either ${D}({t})=0$ or ${D}({t})={D_{\max}}$. \\ Let us assume that for some ${t}\in[0,T]$ we have ${D}({t})=0$.
+On the one hand, if $-\nabla_{D} \J({t})>0$, then $-\nabla_{D} \J({t}) = \Pi_{T({D},\U)} [-\nabla_{D} \J]$, yielding $v_1({t})=v_2({t})$ and $\Pi_\U[v_1]({t})= \Pi_\U[v_2]({t})$.
+On the other hand, if $-\nabla_{D} \J({t})<0$, then $\Pi_{T({D},\U)} [-\nabla_{D} \J]=0$, so that $v_2({t})=0$, while $v_1({t})<0$.
+However, using \cref{eq:proj_convex}, we deduce that $\Pi_\U[v_1]({t})= 0 = \Pi_\U[v_2]({t})$. \\ The argument for ${t}$ such that ${D}({t})={D_{\max}}$ is analogous. \end{proof}

 \begin{remark} The previous result suggests an implementable approach for the numerical minimization of the functional $\J$.
-Given a current guess $u_n\in \U$, we perform the update $u_{n+1}\coloneqq \Pi_{\U}[u_n - \eta\nabla_{u_n}\J]$. \cref{prop:g_descent} ensures that we do not need to take care of projecting $-\nabla_{u_n}\J$ onto the tangent cone to $\U$ at $u_n$. \end{remark}
+Given a current guess ${D}_n\in \U$, we perform the update ${D}_{n+1}\coloneqq \Pi_{\U}[{D}_n - \eta\nabla_{{D}_n}\J]$. \cref{prop:g_descent} ensures that we do not need to take care of projecting $-\nabla_{{D}_n}\J$ onto the tangent cone to $\U$ at ${D}_n$. {The convergence properties of the proposed projected gradient scheme (in particular, convergence to stationary points) follow from classical results on projected gradient methods in Hilbert spaces; see \cite[Chapter~2]{Bertsekas}.} \end{remark}